 York for the Heisman ceremony which did not go as well as they could

-life, one he has been preparing for all of his life - and he plays for
+Then they get to Pasadena for the biggest game in Colt'slife, one he has been preparing for all of his life - and he plays for

-that God would enable him to continue playing, he prayed for healing and
+He said as soon as Colt went down he began to praythat God would enable him to continue playing, he prayed for healing and

-for Colt's heart and attitude.
-He finally made his way down under the stadium, praying the whole way, hoping to see Colt sitting up, putting his pads back on and heading
+He finally made his way down under the stadium, praying the whole way,

-back out the tunnel.
+hoping to see Colt sitting up, putting his pads back on and headingback out the tunnel.
 Instead, he saw him laying prone on a trainer's

 table, no pads, and a tear on his face.
 Colt looked up at him and said